matt9527-marist/MyObsidianNotes/Parallel Processing/002 C++ Introduction.md

 }
 ```
 Parallel programs use this most of the time.
 - Most of our programs we will use *pass by reference*.
-We expect that multiple CPUs will run our code.
-We will define the data members
+We expect that multiple CPUs will run our code, available to even both CPU and GPU.
+- If we want to run it on GPU, we will need to provide the address of the data member.
+- This means that most of the time we expect the memory address, not the value itse